wsldl-pg/docs/README.md

 # wsldl documentation
 Welcome to wsldl documentation!

-wsldl is a versatile and advanced WSL/WSL2 launcher cum installer written in C. It can be used to install any rootfs package or act as a launcher to an existing installed distribution.
+wsldl is a versatile and advanced WSL/WSL2 launcher and installer written in Go.
+It can be used to install any rootfs package or act as a launcher to an existing installed distribution.

 Use the links below to learn more about wsldl.